Maine Coon – a gentle giant

 - Height at shoulders: from 25 to 41 cm (10 to 16 in)

 - Weight: males: 6,8 to 11,3 kg (15.9 to 25.9 lb) females: 4,5-6,8 kg (9.9-14.9 lb)

 - Life expectancy: 10 to 12 years

 Main coon – curiosities

-- A lot of specimen inhabiting New Zealand possessed a trait called polydactylism.
+- A lot of specimens inhabiting New Zealand possessed a trait called polydactylism.
 Animals who suffered from this congenital abnormality were born with more than five toes on their fore pawns and more than 4 of the hind paws.
 According to some sources, 40 % of the Maine Coon population in New England may have had this abnormality.
 However, there is no hard evidence found to prove it.

-- The most often cause of death of cats is feline hypertrophic cardiomyopathy, both in the case of pure breed cats as in the domestic cats.
+- The most frequent cause of death of cats is feline hypertrophic cardiomyopathy, both in the case of pure breed cats as in the domestic cats.
 Main Coons may also suffer from spinal muscular atrophy.